confirm/CryptoBob/README.md

 By default, _CryptoBob_ is searching its configuration file under `~/.cryptobob.yml`.
 Feel free to change the configuration file path by specifying the `-c` or `--config` CLI flag.

-You can find an example configuration in the _CryptoBob_ repository called [`cryptobob.yml`](cryptobob.yml).
+You can find an [example configuration](example/cryptobob.yml) in the _CryptoBob_ repository.

 __IMPORTANT:__ The configuration file contains sensitive informations.
 Make sure you set the permissions right!

 Runtime data
 ============

-Please note _CryptoBob_ doesn't store any runtime data or alike on your system, since it will always check in with Kraken directly.
+Please note _CryptoBob_ doesn't store any runtime data or alike on your system, since it will always use the Kraken order history as a reference for upcoming orders.

-For example, when you configure an interval of buying a certain asset, _CryptoBob_ will always check the order history, to find the last executed order.
+For example, when _CryptoBob_ buys a certain asset on Kraken, it will open a new buy order.
+That buy order is then submitted, executed, and stored on Kraken.
-Given the retreived order timestamp, _CryptoBob_ decides to open new orders based on your configuration.
+When _CryptoBob_ then runs again, it will retrieve the last executed order for certain asset from Kraken, compare its order timestamp with your configured interval, and checks if enough time has passed to open another buy oder.

 Of course, only orders initiated by _CryptoBob_ will be queried for the timestamps (achieved via [`userref` on `ClosedOrders`](https://docs.kraken.com/rest/#tag/Account-Data/operation/getClosedOrders)).